arp242/zli/README.markdown

-Some common functions for writing CLI programs.
+zli is a library for writing CLI programs.
+It includes flag parsing, colour escape codes, and various helpful utility functions.

 [GoDoc](https://pkg.go.dev/zgo.at/zli)